 If your iPhone apps are still crashing, the next step is to perform a DFU restore.
 In short, a DFU restore is a special kind of iPhone restore that wipes both your iPhone’s software and hardware settings, giving you a completely “clean” device.

 You’ve successfully fixed the problem and now know what to do when your iPhone apps keep crashing.
-Make sure to stay tuned to PayetteForward for more iPhone fixes, tips, and tricks.
-In the comments, let us know which of these solutions remedied your crashing iPhone apps.
+Make sure to share this article on social media to teach your friends and family how to fix the problem too!
+Leave a comment down below to let us know which of these solutions remedied your crashing iPhone apps.